 After "The End" title page, a portrait of Tom Edison is displayed and, after some of the inventor's many accomplishments are noted, then the camera pans back to show Spencer Tracy admiring the painting while the narrator announces the forthcoming "Edison, The Man (1940)" biography (featuring Tracy in the title role).
 See more »

-Variations played throughout as part of the score See more »
+Played as part of the score at Christmas See more »

 Was this review helpful to you?